 Inform neighbors, apartment complex security guards, and the nearby shopkeepers about the problem.
-Tell them what they must do if they see the patient wander off.
-Unfortunately in India, people hesitate to stop an elder because it is considered disrespectful.
-They will say, what could I do, your mother said she had to go.
+Tell them what they must do if they see the person wandering off.
+Unfortunately in India, stopping an elder is often considered disrespectful.
+Neighbors may tell you, what could I do, your mother said she had to go.
 How could I stop her?
-Merely telling people is therefore not enough.
+Merely telling friends and neighbors to be alert is not enough.
 You will have to explain the danger of wandering clearly so that they believe you and stay alert.

 Get them back home if they wander: In spite of the best of efforts of families, persons with dementia do walk off and get lost.
 Be prepared for this.
 Keep the numbers of friends and well-wishers handy.
 Keep recent photographs of the person and descriptions (height, weight, other characteristics) with you.
 This will help you make copies and circulate information quickly in case of wandering.
 If the person wanders, begin the search immediately with the help of family and friends.
 Inform the police.

-Try to ensure the patient always carries some identification.
-The patient may not agree to carry a wallet, or to pin a name tag.
-But you can put a slip of paper with your name and phone number in a pocket of the patient’s clothes.
+Try to ensure the person always carries some identification.
+The person may not agree to carry a wallet, or to pin a name tag.
+But you can put a slip of paper with your name and phone number in a pocket of the person’s clothes.
 Stitch a name tag on the back of the nightgown or kurta.
-It should be at a place the patient does not tear it off, but which is visible to anyone who sees her walking around.
+It should be at a place the person does not tear it off, but which is visible to anyone who sees her walking around.

 Some countries have bracelets and GPS tracking.
-Bracelets are useful only if the public knows that patients could be wearing such bracelets.
+Bracelets are useful only if the public knows that persons could be wearing such bracelets.
 In places where bracelets could be mistaken for jewelry, no one may check a bracelet for a phone number.
 GPS tracking is not yet stable and reliable in India.
-Also, patients may not carry a GPS phone or may lose it, or someone may snatch it from them.
+Also, person may not carry a GPS phone or may lose it, or someone may snatch it away.